zainazeem302/calculator_gui/README.md

-This is aimple gui calculator.
+This is simple gui calculator.